loda-lang/loda-programs/programs/oeis/list5.md

 * [A271832](http://oeis.org/A271832) ([program](271/A271832.asm)): Period 12 zigzag sequence: repeat [0,1,2,3,4,5,6,5,4,3,2,1].
 * [A271860](http://oeis.org/A271860) ([program](271/A271860.asm)): a(n) = -Sum_{i=1..n} (-1)^floor(n/i).
 * [A271870](http://oeis.org/A271870) ([program](271/A271870.asm)): Convolution of nonzero hexagonal numbers (A000384) with themselves.
+* [A271907](http://oeis.org/A271907) ([program](271/A271907.asm)): Size of the largest subset S of the points of an n X n square grid such that no three of the points of S form an isosceles triangle.
 * [A271911](http://oeis.org/A271911) ([program](271/A271911.asm)): Number of ways to choose three distinct points from a 2 X n grid so that they form an isosceles triangle.
 * [A271937](http://oeis.org/A271937) ([program](271/A271937.asm)): a(n) = (7/4)*n^2 + (5/2)*n + (7 + (-1)^n)/8.
 * [A271939](http://oeis.org/A271939) ([program](271/A271939.asm)): Number of edges in the n-th order Sierpinski carpet graph.